How to buy Aus Tin Mining shares

 We're not expecting Aus Tin Mining to pay a dividend over the next 12 months.

 Aus Tin Mining's shares were split on a 1:10 basis on 5 January 2020.
 So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Aus Tin Mining shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Aus Tin Mining shares which in turn could have impacted Aus Tin Mining's share price.

 Aus Tin Mining share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Aus Tin Mining's is 2.5253.
-This would suggest that Aus Tin Mining's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (AU average) beta is 1, while Aus Tin Mining's is 0.503.
+This would suggest that Aus Tin Mining's shares are less volatile than average (for this exchange).

 Aus Tin Mining overview

-Aus Tin Mining Limited discovers, explores for, and develops tin, nickel, and other commodities in Australia.
-The company also explores for gold, cobalt, copper, and silver deposits.
-Its flagship project is the Taronga tin project located in Emmaville, northern New South Wales.
+Aus Tin Mining Limited explores for nickel, gold, copper, and tin deposits in Australia.
+It holds interest in the Lachlan Fold Belt comprising three exploration licenses located within eastern Lachlan Fold Belt; Taronga Tin project located in Emmaville, New South Wales; and Queensland projects, which include the Kilkivan project located south west of Gympie, and MT cobalt and Pembroke projects, as well as holds an option to acquire Ashford Coking Coal project that consists of two granted exploration licenses located north of the Ashford township in northern New South Wales.
 The company was formerly known as AusNiCo Limited and changed its name to Aus Tin Mining Limited in November 2013.
 Aus Tin Mining Limited was incorporated in 2006 and is based in Brisbane, Australia.